Facebook anniversary – Where does it go from here?

 I don’t expect Facebook to go away anytime soon.
 It still has twice as many users as Twitter, although the usage rates of each may vary.
 (Studies have suggested Twitter users are more active than those who use Facebook.)

-But the next 10 years (heck, the next three years) will present its own challenges for Facebook that may find it airing a TV ad similar to what Radio Shack did during the Super Bowl.
+But before the 20th Facebook anniversary, there will be other challenges that may find it airing a TV ad similar to what Radio Shack did during the Super Bowl.

 The ‘naughts will want their app back.